The gypaète barbu celebrated two big birthdays in 2017:

 TAKING FLIGHT – the young gypaète takes flight around 4 months of age in the summer . . . he/she stays with its parents to learn how to fly and to feed, and then is chased away by them, so that they might recommence with a new mating season (though there is usually only one juvenile gypaète set to fly every 3 years);

 LIFE SPAN – the gypaète barbu can live up to 20/30 years in nature, with a record of 46 years in captivity!

 This above information regarding the gypaète barbu was found courtesy of:

 - Antoine Rezer: who also gave me some advice and corrections in the editing of this text – merci, Antoine!

 - Asters website: www.gypaete-barbu.com;

 - Book: L’Envol du gypaète by Antoine Rezer and Jean-Luc Danis (preface by Allain Bougrain Dubourg / Histoire d’Images / Salamandre / 2016).

 Le Centre d’ Élevage du Gypaète Barbu (Haute-Savoie)

 Le Centre d’Elevage du Gypaète Barbu de Haute-Savoie, which is located on our doorstep in the Vallée de l’Arve, has a fundamental role in safe-guarding the gypaète barbu in its fragile ecosystem.
 It is run by Asters, and it is unique in France as the only centre to raise gypaètes barbus.
-Currently being renovated, with an inauguration imminent, it was originally opened in 2002 to replace the one that existed in the commune of Ayse.
+Originally opened in 2002 to replace the one that existed in the commune of Ayse, it was recently renovated.